xyzmaps/xyz-documentation/docs/cli/tutorials/shapefiles.md

     npm install -g mapshaper

 Note that `mapshaper` can modify shapefiles directly, or convert shapefiles into GeoJSON.
-Converting to GeoJSON will give you more options and faster uploads when bringing the data into Data Hub.
+Converting to GeoJSON will give you more options and faster uploads when bringing the data into XYZ Maps.
 The [mapshaper documentation](https://github.com/mbloch/mapshaper/wiki/Command-Reference) provides a wide variety of options, but a simple conversion command is:

     mapshaper my_geodata.shp -o my_geodata.geojson
     xyzmaps space upload -f my_geodata.geojson -a